 Penalties for drug offences, even possession of small amounts, include fines and imprisonment.
 See our Drugs page.

 French law allowing same-sex marriages also applies in French Polynesia.
-However, other than the tourist islands of Tahiti, Moorea and Bora Bora, French Polynesia is a conservative society and it is recommended that same sex couples avoid public displays of affection.
+Outside of the main tourist islands of Tahiti, Moorea and Bora Bora, French Polynesia remains a conservative society.
+Same sex couples should avoid public displays of affection in these areas.
 For more information, see our LGBTI travellers page.

 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.